-The Commission is seeking development proposals for Parcels 14 and 15 ("site") of the District from qualified developers with the ability to execute a high-quality, financially feasible project that advances the Commission's economic development mission.
+The Commission is seeking development proposals for Parcel 1A ("Site") of the District from qualified developers with the ability to execute a high-quality, financially feasible project that advances the Commission's economic development mission.
 Proposals can include any use or combination of uses.
-Parcels 14 and 15 are in the District's West Side Riverfront District, which aims to foster a vibrant mix of uses to enhance the economic vitality of Providence and activate the park.
-The site is located along Dorrance and Peck Streets, directly across from the Innovation District Park and the Providence River waterfront.
+Parcel 1A is in the District's East Side District, which aims to foster development that is pedestrian-friendly and mixed-use, activates the park, and creates a continuous urban fabric linking the Fox Point neighborhood to the Providence River.
+The site is located on South Water Street, just north of District Park, and has frontage on the Providence River.
+The Riverwalk, a riverfront pedestrian loop throughout downtown Providence, runs between Parcel 1A and the Providence River.

-Proposals should include urban design strategies that relate the proposed building to the park and waterfront and contribute to the vibrancy of these public spaces.
-This site is highly visible from the park, pedestrian bridge, and the east side of the river, and architectural quality should accordingly be prioritized.
+Proposals should include urban design strategies that relate the proposed building to District Park, the waterfront, Riverwalk, and South Water Street, and contribute to the vibrancy of these public spaces.
+This site is highly visible from the Park, pedestrian bridge, and the west side of the river, and architectural quality should accordingly be prioritized.
 The incorporation of placemaking gestures and/or public art is encouraged.